FlingOS/FlingOS/Documentation/Markdown/Reference Articles/2015-07-21-MBR-and-EBR.markdown

 CHS fields are redundant now since practically all disks support (the much better) LBA addressing mode.
 However, for disks less than 8GiB (max size that CHS can address) the CHS fields must be consistent with the LBA fields and visa-versa.
 For disks larger than 8GiB, the CHS fields must be set to their maximum values.
 CHS fields set to their maximum values should always be considered invalid by an MBR driver.
 CHS fields may not be set to 0.

 ## EBR structure
 EBR has the same structure as MBR except that the table sector only contains two partition entries instead of four.
-EBR tables reside inside of an MBR partition.
-Only one MBR partition may contain EBR partitions.
-If an MBR partition contains EBR partitions, the first sector of the MBR partition will always contain an EBR table (including the same signature bytes).
+EBRs reside inside of an MBR partition.
+Only one MBR partition may contain EBRs.
+If an MBR partition contains EBRs, the first sector of the MBR partition will always contain an EBR (which includes the same signature bytes as an MBR).

- There can be multiple EBR tables in the MBR partition.
+ There can be multiple EBRs in the MBR partition.
 The first EBR will always appear in the first sector of the MBR partition.
 The EBR will specify only one actual partition, in the first partition entry.
-If the second partition entry is zero, there are no more EBR tables in the MBR partition.
-If the second partition entry is non-zero, it specifies a new partition which will also start with an EBR table as the first sector.
+If the second partition entry is zero, there are no more EBRs in the MBR partition.
+If the second partition entry is non-zero, it specifies a new partition which will also start with an EBR as the first sector.
 Thus EBR partitions can be chained to give a large number of partitions.

 ## Boot sector
+The boot sector is the first sector on disk (which is also the sector which contains the MBR).
+The boot sector provides bootstrap code which the BIOS or other firmware can load as the start of the boot process.
+Typically this boot sector contains a primary bootloader which, due to its size limitation, is only capable of reading a simple FAT formatted partition.
+There is more detail on the booting process in other articles.

 ## Bootable partitions
+Bootable partitions are partitions flagged as containing a valid secondary bootloader or operating system.
+Under official MBR, only one partition may be marked as bootable.
+The primary bootloader (mentioned above) usually looks for the bootable partition then proceeds to search it for a secondary bootloader or operating system.
+This process is described in more detail in other articles.

+Bootable partitions are often referred to as active partitions and have the Active bit set in their partition entry (see table above).

 ## Partition file systems

 ## BIOS Compatibility